Assistant Dean of Students/Director of Residence Life and Housing

 Community Development Coordinators (CDC)

-Sean oversees Loyola, Figge, and Williams Halls.
+Sean oversees Loyola, Carlin, and Alumni Halls.
 Before joining the Holy Cross and the Office of Residential Life and Housing staff in 2015, Sean worked in the President’s office at a non-profit in Boston, helping low-income students get into college through financial advice.
 While he hopes to bring his work in systems creation, assessment, and innovation to Holy Cross, Sean is no stranger to Residence Life.
-In addition to his humble RA beginnings at Bucknell University and Graduate Hall Director position at Michigan State University, Sean spent 5 years working with Duke’s Talent Identification Summer Studies Program - helping academically gifted high school students to smile, learn, and develop while enrolled in college coursework.
+In addition to his humble RA beginnings at Bucknell University and Graduate Hall Director position at Michigan State University, Sean spent 5 years working with Duke’s Talent Identification Summer Studies Program - helping academically gifted high school students to learn and develop while enrolled in college coursework.
 Sean’s professional experiences are wide ranging including leadership development, student activities, non-profit work, residence life, marketing, and graphic design.
 Outside of Higher Education, Sean has worked at a Hair Salon, with a recording studio, as a DJ, and even as the Chick-fil-a mascot.
 In his free time, he performs with semi-professional a cappella group Fermata Town, plays multiple instruments, and enjoys dancing, movies, traveling, and various outdoor adventures.

 Sean earned his A.A. in Business Administration and his A.A. in General Studies from Harrisburg Area Community College, his B.A. in Education from Bucknell University, and his M.A. in Student Affairs Administration from Michigan State University